C0deWiser/postie/README.md

     php artisan migrate

-To refresh Postie assets after update, use the `postie:publish` Artisan command:
+To refresh Postie assets after an update, use the `postie:publish` Artisan command:

     php artisan postie:publish